MicrosoftDocs/msteams-docs/msteams-platform/concepts/deploy-and-publish/appsource/prepare/create-saas-offer.md

 ### Configure Properties

 On the Properties tab, you define the categories and industries applicable to your offer, your app version, and legal contracts.
-Be sure to provide complete and accurate details about your offer on this page, so that it's displayed appropriately and offered to the right set of customers.
+You must provide complete and accurate details for the offer to be identified by the right set of customers.

 1. Under **Category**, select at least one and up to two categories for grouping your offer into the appropriate marketplace search areas.
 1. Under **Industries**, select up to two industries and up to two subindustries (also called verticals) for each industry.